-for pickup trucks take curb weight, hitch hardware, and the driver's weight, and substract them from the GCWR listed for your vehice in the following chart/table given its series, engine, transmission and drive axle ration.
+For pickup trucks: Take curb weight, hitch hardware and the driver's weight, then subtract them from the GCWR listed for your vehicle series, engine, transmission and drive axle ratio (refer to the chart/table in the following text).
 This calculation will give you the maximum trailer weight possible for your vehicle.

-for chassis cabs and pickup trucks with aftermarket equipment: weigh your vehicle at a certified scale and subtract this actual curb weight, hitch hardware, and the driver's weight from the GCWR listed for your vehicle in the following chart/table given its series, engine, transmission and drive axle ratio.
+For chassis cabs and pickup trucks with aftermarket equipment: Weigh your vehicle at a certified scale and subtract this actual curb weight, hitch hardware, and the driver's weight from the GCWR listed for your vehicle series, engine, transmission and drive axle ratio (refer to the chart/table in the following text).
 This calculation will give you the maximum trailer weight possible for your vehicle.

-The weight of all additional cargo, passengers and payload must be subtracted from the maximum trailer weight calculated above.
+The weight of all additional cargo and passengers must be subtracted from the maximum trailer weight calculated above.